Core & Main (CNM)

 Core & Main Trailing 12-Month Free Cash Flow Margin

-Core & Main’s free cash flow clocked in at $224 million in Q4, equivalent to a 13.2% margin.
-The company’s cash profitability regressed as it was 13.9 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
-We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Core & Main’s free cash flow clocked in at $64 million in Q1, equivalent to a 3.3% margin.
+This cash profitability was in line with the comparable period last year but below its five-year average.
+We wouldn’t read too much into it because investment needs can be seasonal, causing short-term swings.
 Long-term trends carry greater meaning.

 10. Return on Invested Capital (ROIC)